Changissnz/nu_merchant_principal/README.md

 The vulture, in the situation between $S_1$ and $S_2$, is a zero-sum benefactor after the situation is terminated.
-The reason for this unequivocating claim is due to the strong division of labor present: the spectator does not need to inflict or receive damage, and the spectated are stuck in the situation until there is a non-recoverable loss from at least one of the ends.
+The reason for this unequivocating claim is due to the strong
+<ins>division of labor</ins> present: the spectator does not
+need to inflict or receive damage, and the spectated are stuck in the situation until there is a non-recoverable loss from at least one of the ends.
 The vulture is not under scrutiny or threat of harm; its only stake as a non-acting participant in the situation is its independent energy usage for waiting time till termination of the situation.